-- 1. Responses shall be submitted as 1 PDF file saved on 7 USB flash drives and 7 original hard copies formatted on 8-1/2" x 11" loose leaf paper in a three-ring binder (or bound) and tabbed by sequential sections as identified in Section IV, Submittal Content for ease of reference.
+1. Responses shall be submitted as 1 PDF file formatted on 8-1/2" x 11" pages, electronically tabbed or linked by sequential sections as identified in Section IV, Submittal Content for ease of reference.
+Required Excel documents shall be submitted simultaneously as a separate unlocked Excel files.
 Responses should address the Response requirements and must NOT exceed 40-single sided typewritten pages (or 20-double sided pages), inclusive of any illustrations, images and other pertinent documents.
-Items excluded from this page limit are as follows: title/cover page; table of contents; tab pages; information that is asked for in Sections III and IV F; and resumes. - 2.
-Any Respondent submitting a Response shall be deemed to have read and understood all the terms, conditions and requirements in the RFP and any addenda.
+Items excluded from this page limit are as follows: title/cover page; table of contents; tab pages; information that is asked for in Sections III and IV F; and resumes.
+All submitted documents should be named to include the Respondent's company name and Project title, for example: "Excel Financial Summary - Downtown Lofts - GenericDeveloperLLC."

+2. Any Respondent submitting a Response shall be deemed to have read and understood all the terms, conditions and requirements in the RFP and any addenda.
 Responses should include all criteria, including any additional criteria set forth by addenda, to be considered complete.
-Any Response that does not meet this requirement may be considered non-responsive. - 3.
-All responses and accompanying documentation to the RFP will become the property of the City at the time the Responses are opened.
+Any Response that does not meet this requirement may be considered non-responsive.

+3. All responses and accompanying documentation to the RFP will become the property of the City at the time the Responses are submitted.